Grace-Hephzibah/SRM-B.Tech-Notes/README.md

 - Check the semester number and the particular subject and you can download the entire source of files coresponding to the subject.
 - All files are given, do use them in the right way.
-- If your subject is not here, please check the other semester of the same year.
-- Like: 18MES103L could be in 1st semester or 2nd semester

 ## Contribution Guidelines